 - Unexplained aches, pains, and fatigue

 Depression commonly results in changes to habits and routines.
-For example, you may be skipping work or school more than usual.
-You may have withdrawn from your family and friends.
+For example, you may be skipping work or school more than usual, and you may have withdrawn from your family and friends.
 You might not engage in social events.
 You may neglect your self-care and hygiene.
 Even if you haven’t noticed any change, those close to you, colleagues, and others in your social network may have noticed a difference in your actions, behavior, and mood.

 Help for Depression